mrmile/Project-2-rpg/docs/README.md

 ## Our Game

 Area 52 is an Open-World Zombie Apocalypse Survival where you will have to manage your resources and fight through the world's end to find a cure.
-This isometric
+This isometric new experience has everything you need from a game.
+A main story, multiple enemies, a engaging turn-based combat system and plenty of items to pick up around the map.

 ## About us